 For example, Linux computers will benefit from OpenVPN, which is supported by many VPN providers.
 A PC or Android device, meanwhile, should be able to run a dedicated mobile app from the VPN provider.

 Because the requirements are different depending on the hardware, it is a good idea to check if your device is supported by the VPN provider before proceeding.
-You should also consult our guide to setting up a VPN on Kodi.
-Not all Kodi devices work well with a VPN.
-If you find that things aren’t working well, try a VPN router instead.
+You should also consult our beginner’s guide to Kodi.
+Not all Kodi devices work well with a VPN; if you find that things aren’t working well, try a VPN router instead.